Geometry puzzles

 ** Hexagon (contributed by Ahmet Saracoglu)

-Find the smallest convex hexagon such that its 6 sides and 9 diagonals have distinct integer lengths.
+Find the convex hexagon such that its 6 sides and 9 diagonals have distinct integer lengths, and the longest of these 15 lengths is minimal.

 ** Heptagon

-Find the smallest convex heptagon such that its 7 sides and 14 diagonals have distinct integer lengths.
+Find the convex heptagon such that its 7 sides and 14 diagonals have distinct integer lengths, and the longest of these 21 lengths is minimal.

 ## Octagon

-Find the smallest convex octagon such that its 8 sides and 20 diagonals have distinct integer lengths.
+Find the convex octagon such that its 8 sides and 20 diagonals have distinct integer lengths, and the longest of these 28 lengths is minimal.

 3 Lines in a Square (based on a submission from Paul Cleary)